SH801/haselwimmer/TESTREADME.md

 nothing).

 ### Output \ Add delimiter
-For entering a sequence of text delimiters that will be inserted after the card data, whenever text is output.
+For entering a sequence of text delimiters to be appended to the card data, whenever text is output.

 ### Output \ Add carriage return
 If this box is ticked, a carriage return will be added after the card data